Skip to main content

 Aims

-• To develop the understanding of the current methods used to enhance athletic performance in an applied setting.
-This will be achieved through the more detailed use of relevant sport examples within taught sessions and the continuation of laboratory work.
+• To develop an understanding of the current methods used to assess and/or enhance sport, exercise, and health related performance.
+This will be achieved through more detailed use of relevant sport, exercise and health examples within taught sessions and the continuation of laboratory work.

-• Develop a broader and deeper understanding of the role of sports physiology in enhancing athletic performance.
+• Develop a broader and deeper understanding of the role of sport, exercise, and health physiology in enhancing sport, exercise and health performance.

 Content

-• The module will develop on the introductory information provided in the Introduction to Exercise Physiology.
-The module will focus on how athletic performance can be enhanced and assessed.
+• This module will build on the information provided in the Level 1 Introduction to Anatomy and Exercise Physiology.
+This module will focus on how sport, exercise and health performance can be enhanced and assessed.

-• Topics covered will include: Hydration status; the validity and reliability of laboratory and field based testing; Lactate threshold testing; Maximal and sub-maximal exercise and Power and strength adaptations through training.
+• Topics covered will include: the validity and reliability of physiological assessments of sport, exercise and health, indicative content includes; Lactate/ventilatory threshold testing; Maximal and sub-maximal exercise tests, power and strength assessment and/or adaptations through training.

 Learning Outcomes